-Colorado meets this goal.
-The state is commended for requiring that all teachers who receive an unsatisfactory evaluation, regardless of whether they have tenure, be placed on an improvement plan and for making a teacher eligible for formal dismissal after two consecutive unsatisfactory evaluations.
+Mississippi meets this goal.
+The state is commended for requiring that all teachers who receive an unsatisfactory evaluation, regardless of whether they have tenure, be placed on an improvement plan and for making a teacher eligible for formal dismissal after two unsatisfactory evaluations within a five-year period.